simonhamp/the-og/README.md

 By default, The OG encodes images in **PNG format**.

-If tou wish to use a different format, however, you can!
+If you wish to use a different format, however, you can!
 Simply pass an instance of the relevant
 [`intervention/image` encoder](https://github.com/Intervention/image/tree/develop/src/Encoders)
 to the `save()` or `toString()` methods: